 Livermore management believes that there are significant uncertainties with respect to delivery timelines and financing possibilities for the Mumbai project in the current environment.
 In addition, the Goa project rezoning has not been concluded.
-As a result, Livermore has decided to impair the investment by USD 2.7m.
+As a result, Livermore has decided to further impair the investment by USD 0.545m.

-Elephant Capital: India-focused private equity fund, which is AIM quoted (formerly called Promethean India plc).
-(Ticker: ECAP).
-Its portfolio investments to date include a leading tiles manufacturer in India, an established automotive components manufacturer, a hospitality company with luxury hotels in top Indian cities, a media business with an exclusive content library, a clinical research organization, an m-commerce player, and an online venture to distribute cricket related content.
-During the period, an investment of GBP 3m was made into a leading independent provider of aviation maintenance, repair and overhaul service in India.
+Elephant Capital: India-focused private equity fund, which is AIM quoted (Ticker: ECAP).
+Its portfolio investments include a leading tiles manufacturer in India, an established automotive components manufacturer, a media business with an exclusive content library, and an online venture to distribute cricket related content.

-As of August 2012, the NAV of the fund was 44 pence.
+As of August 2013, the audited NAV of the fund was 33 pence per share.
 On 27 February 2013, Elephant Capital launched a tender offer at a price of 39 pence per share.
 Livermore tendered its shares and the fund purchased back 49.19% of Livermore's shareholding.
-Additional information about the fund is available at www.elephantcapital.com
+Additional information about the fund and its portfolio is available at www.elephantcapital.com.

-Da Vinci: The fund is primarily focused on Russia and CIS countries.
-In 2011, RTS, a leading Russian stock exchange, merged with MiCex stock exchange to form the largest financial exchange in Russia and distributed a dividend from the partial exit.
-The board of the merged company announced a further dividend of USD 0.31 per share on 30 June 2012 which was also distributed to fund investors.
-On February 15, 2013 Moscow Exchange announced the successful pricing of its initial public offering (IPO) at a price of RUB 55 per share and the total market capitalization of Moscow Exchange at IPO amounted to approximately US\$ 4.2b.
-EPAM, a leading Russian software company, conducted a successful initial public offering on NASDAQ in February 2012.
-During the year, the fund exited the investment and distributed proceeds to fund investors.
-The investment was valued at USD 1.2m as of year-end 2012.
+Da Vinci: The fund is primarily focused on Russia and CIS countries and is primarily invested in the Moscow Exchange and a Ukrainian coal company.
+On February 15, 2013 Moscow Exchange announced the successful pricing of its initial public offering (IPO) at a price of RUB 55 per share and the total market capitalization of Moscow Exchange at IPO amounted to approximately USD 4.2bn.
+The Company received USD 0.277m in distributions from the fund in 2013.
+The Group's investment in the fund was valued at USD 0.6m as of 31 December 2013.

 Blue Ridge: Blue Ridge is a China focused private equity fund.
 The fund has made investments in six portfolio companies including a distressed real estate turnaround company, a plastic and chemicals manufacturer, a higher education company, an innovative bio-pesticide company, a software company specializing in Oil & Gas applications and a refinery.
+In 2013, the Company received USD 0.195m of distributions from the fund.

 Panda Capital: Panda Capital is a China-based private equity fund focused on early-stage industrial operations in China and Taiwan, which represent strong growth opportunities.
 The fund's main investment is in a bamboo flooring company in China, which provides an innovative low cost alternative to hardwood flooring in shipping containers.
 The manager is in the process of building up operational capacity for product manufacturing.
-This investment could generate attractive returns once the shipping industry recovers from the current downturn.
+As the fund is close to its end of life, the fund manager has proposed a restructuring in Q1 2014 whereby consenting limited partners will remain in the fund and non-consenting limited partners will be bought out by the fund at the prevailing net asset value.
+Livermore has decided to stay in the fund.